-Startup Fundraising: Friends, Family, And Accredited Investors
+Startup Fundraising: Friends, Family, & Accredited Investors

 When it comes to startups’ earliest funding sources, beyond founders’ personal liquidity (or debt capacity) friends and family are usually the first places founders turn to for help getting their startups going.
 But there are significant risks to tapping those close to you for funds.
 And I’m not just talking about the obvious possibility of emotions becoming wrapped up in funding decisions or the potential negative impacts to your personal relationships.

 Of course, you need to be transparent about the risks and make sure that your family, friends, and close associates understand and only invest money that they are willing to lose.

 Startup Fundraising: What You Don’t Know Can Hurt You